yamenK/Java-8-Reference/README.md

       }
     }).start();
 ```
-Runnable is a funtional interface.
+Runnable is a functional interface.
 Thus in java 8 the above code is equivalent to using the following lamda expression.

 ```java
 new Thread(()->{